f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

   - This role ensures we maintain intentional connections with the greater Carpex region.

--  FNG & Expansion Q:  Stolen Valor
+-  FNG & Expansion Q:  Doggy Paddle

      -  This is your man to help Green Level grow.
 Help him meet the needs of the Green Level region to establish new AO's and reach additional PAX.